George James Munro my Grandfather was born in Bootle

 My father travelled all over the world to USA, Burma, Pacific, South Africa, Russia, and in doing so earned with clasps over 7 campaign medals.

-accompanying the Duchess of ??, both troop ships
+accompanying the Duchess of Richmond, both troop

-some of the crew were sent to help with the
+and some of the crew were sent to help with the

 After leaving, the boat was sunk by a German U-Boat with the loss of live as big as any period of the war.
 This happened outside Durban South Africa, where his sister Maude's husband was the Chief Pilot Officer for the port.